MrKhantee/filelistview/README.md

 FileListView:

 This is a simple adaptation of the basic Android ListView to work as a file explorer.
 If you wish to heavily customise the UI of your file then this is probably what you should use.
+Currently, the view just offers a single onFileSelect listener, icons for directories/unrecognised files/.jpgs and .png files get a little icon from their own image.

 Important Fields: